adamkadda/ntumiwa/README.md

-# ntumiwa-site
+# ntumiwa

-This is a full-stack web application built primarily with Go's net/http module.
+A full-stack web application built primarily with Go's net/http module.
 The project is currently undergoing a rewrite from the stable version written in Rust.

 ![Home Preview](assets/home-preview.png)